 You can start with the situation analysis you created at the analyse your market stage of the brand development process.
 All you need to do, is review and update it with any recent changes.

 That can include new information you’ve uncovered, or removing information that’s no longer relevant.

-This information normally comes from hard facts and specific recommendations you uncover through quantitative research.
+This information normally comes from hard facts and specific insights you find through quantitative research.

 The role of market research in the marketing plan here is to describe the market.
 Anyone who reads your situation analysis should quickly be able to grasp what’s going on.